thosgood/this-weeks-finds/markdown/201-250/week244.md

 In physics, Alain Connes has given a nice explanation of how Heisenberg invented "matrix mechanics" when he was trying to understand how atoms jump from one state to another, emitting and absorbing radiation.
-In modern language, Heisenberg took a groupoid with n objects, each one isomorphic to each other in a unique way.
+In modern language, Heisenberg took a groupoid with $n$ objects, each one isomorphic to each other in a unique way.
 He called the objects "states" of a quantum system, and he called the morphisms "transitions".
 Then, he formed its category algebra.
-The result is the algebra of n \times n matrices!
+The result is the algebra of $n \times n$ matrices!

-(This might seem like a roundabout way to get to n \times n matrices, but Heisenberg *didn't know about matrices* at this time.
+(This might seem like a roundabout way to get to $n \times n$ matrices, but Heisenberg *didn't know about matrices* at this time.
 They weren't part of the math curriculum for physicists back then!)